 - Prescribed burning will be restricted to the winter season (between November and February) under specifically defined weather conditions. - The burned parts have to be small (not more than half of a slope which belongs to one section of land (often but not necessarily identical with ownership; the absolute maximum is a 50m-wide portion of an individual slope) and it is not allowed that two burned parts border on each other.
-With this prescription a mosaic of burned and unburned plots is guaranteed which is a vital prerequisite for re-colonising of damaged fauna, particularly arthropods. - The owner of the slope is responsible for the management.
-Everybody is eligible to obtain a permission for the use of prescribed burning under the condition that he/she has participated in an information and training programme. - With the beginning of the winter 2000-01 prescribed burning will be introduced in one municipality.
-Based on the results and experience the whole Kaiserstuhl area shall be included from the winter 2001-02.
+With this prescription a mosaic of burned and unburned plots is guaranteed which is a vital prerequisite for recolonising of damaged fauna, particularly arthropods. - The owner of the slope is responsible for the management.
+Everybody is eligible to obtain a permission for the use of prescribed burning under the condition that he/she has participated in an information and training programme. - In winter 2000-2001 prescribed burning was introduced in one municipality.
+Based on the positive experiences the whole Kaiserstuhl area has been included in the programme starting in winter 2002-2003.

-After a six-years test period an efficiency control project will be carried out to validate whether the determined management goals can be accomplished with the introduction of prescribed burning.
+After the research phase a six-years test period (2000 until end of 2005) served to test if the management goals can be accomplished with the introduction of prescribed burning.
+Meanwhile more than 3000 farmers / viticulturists have participated in prescribed burning training courses.